amirkour/jquery-search-dialog/README.md

     this.val(selectedServerData.label);
   },

-  // optional - will perform a search on startup
+  // optional - if present, will perform a
-  // after initialization is complete.
+  // search immediately upon the first 'show'
+  // of the plugin.
   strInitialSearch: "inital search string"

 });